German finance minister backs French push for pro-growth investment

-PARIS (Reuters) - German Finance Minister Wolfgang Schaeuble backed French President Francois Hollande’s calls for greater investment to boost growth in Europe on Thursday, hours after Hollande called for a euro zone summit to coordinate pro-growth measures.
+PARIS (Reuters) - German Finance Minister Wolfgang Schaeuble on Thursday backed French President Francois Hollande’s calls for greater investment to boost growth in Europe, hours after Hollande called for a euro zone summit to coordinate pro-growth measures.

 “We can’t deny that some geopolitical risks are currently playing a very important role,” Schaeuble told a news conference with French counterpart Michel Sapin in Paris, adding that it was important to boost investment given weakening growth.